ak800i/power-outage-notifier/README.md

 ## Hosting your own

-If you want to host your own using Docker, getting started is as simple as using the following docker-compse:
+If you want to host your own using Docker, getting started is as simple as using the following docker-compose:

 > See [docker-compose.yml](./docker-compose.yml) for a docker-compose file.